 - Major life changes: Significant life events, whether positive or negative, can lead to depression.
 These may include the death of a loved one, divorce, job loss, moving, or even positive changes like marriage or a new job.

-- Social isolation: Loneliness and a lack of social support are major risk factors for depression.
+- Social isolation: Loneliness and a lack of social support are major risk factors.
 Being isolated or feeling disconnected from others can contribute to feelings of worthlessness and sadness.

 - Abuse or neglect: Experiencing physical, emotional, or sexual abuse, or ongoing neglect, can increase the likelihood of developing depression.